wisq/rails_speedup/README.md

 This will NOT make the actual test suites faster.
 It will simply eliminate the (potentially long) delay while Rails loads your project environment and rebuilds your test database unnecessarily.

+By default, it will also run "db:migrate" for you if there are pending migrations, rather than just blowing up.
+Configure this by editing the file.

 Installation
 ------------